2 / 5 Stars

 3 3 2 2 2

 Standard & Poor's

 The investment seeks a total return that exceeds the rate of inflation over an economic cycle.
 The fund normally invests at least 65% of its net assets in U.S. dollar-denominated inflation-protected debt securities issued by the U.S. Treasury.
-It will also opportunistically invest up to 35% of its net assets in other sectors.
-The fund normally invests at least 80% of its net assets in securities of "investment grade" quality.
-It may invest up to 35% of its net assets in securities of foreign issuers and non-dollar securities.
-The fund may use derivatives.
+It normally invests at least 80% of its net assets in securities of "investment grade" quality.
+The fund may invest up to 35% of its net assets in securities of foreign issuers and non-dollar securities, including inflation-protected securities of foreign issuers.

 Fees are Low compared to funds in the same category.

 Hartford Inflation Plus Fund has an expense ratio of 0.85 percent.

 Risk is Average compared to funds in the same category according to Morningstar.